|John Warnock - Father of PostScript|

 If you have a 3D model consisting of polygons then you should first try to solve the hidden surface problem for the whole screen.
 Sometimes this will be easy because there will only be a single polygon or no overlapping polygons, but in most cases it will be too difficult.
 If it is too difficult divide the screen into four smaller windows and apply the decision process to each window, continuing recursively until you reach a window where the problem can be solved or arrive at a single pixel.
 It's based on recursion - I told you Warnock was a mathematician!

 The Computer Science department at the University Utah went from mediocrity to major importance as Evans and Sutherland's graphics group developed many of the ideas that we take for granted today.
-Their students included Ed Catmull, who became head of LucasFilm; Jim Blinn the man who did the Jupiter fly pass simulations; Martin Newell; Alan Kay and, of course, John Warnock.
+Their students included Ed Catmull, who became head of LucasFilm; Jim Blinn the man who did the Jupiter fly pass simulations (you might be too young to remember those); Martin Newell; Alan Kay and, of course, John Warnock.

 Simulation an impetus